sarahovo/sarahovo/README.md

-<h2 align="center"> Welcome! </h2>
+<h2 align="center"> 👋 Hi there!
+Welcome to my GitHub profile! </h2>

-* I am a software engineer based in London🇬🇧.
-I’m a Solution Engineer passionate about coding, self-motivated to explore new technologies, and always eager to learn.
+* I’m a Solution Engineer passionate about coding, self-motivated to explore new technologies, and always eager to learn!
+Based in London🇬🇧

 * Feel Free to checkout my <a href="" target="_blank"> portfolio website </a> to know more about me!, and let's connect on <a href="https://www.linkedin.com/in/chenbing-liu/" target="_blank"> LinkedIn ☺️ </a>